mmmichl/ngx-form-error/README.md

 In addition to integration tests, you can also run unit tests in watch mode via `npm run test`, or single-run via `npm run test:once`.

 You can also test your library by installing it in another local repository you have.
 To do so, first build your lib via `npm run build`.
 Then install it from your other repo using a relative path to the dist folder:
 `npm install relative/path/to/library/dist`.

 ## Publishing your library

 Every package on NPM has a unique name, and so should yours.
 If you haven't already, now is the time to change the name of your library.

-Use your editor to search the project for all instances of `quickstart-lib` and change it to your intended name (also in `dash-case` format).
+Use your editor to search the project for all instances of `ngx-form-error` and change it to your intended name (also in `dash-case` format).
 The library name is mentioned on at least these files:

 - `integration/src/app/app.component.ts`
 - `integration/src/app/app.module.ts`